icantfunction/allure-her-faith-style/README.md

-# Welcome to my Scalehaus project
+# Welcome to my Scalehaus project!

 ## How can I edit this code?